Simplified Coverage

 Final Expense addresses this challenge with permanent, reliable coverage that provides long-term business stability.
 Cash value accumulation also builds a strategic financial asset.
 Guarantees are backed by the financial strength and claims-paying ability of the issuing insurance carrier.

-Patient volume dependent on personal injury referral networks
+Patient volume dependent on personal injury attorney referral networks that the chiropractor has cultivated over years of professional relationships

 Final Expense addresses this challenge with permanent, reliable coverage that provides long-term business stability.
 Cash value accumulation also builds a strategic financial asset.
 Guarantees are backed by the financial strength and claims-paying ability of the issuing insurance carrier.